-PLANNING IT: For Europeans who like snow sports, romance under the northern lights and lively pub crawls, Spitsbergen is close enough for a long winter weekend.
-For Americans and the rest of the world, a Spitsbergen cruise makes a perfect add-on to a weekend in Oslo, or to any other European vacation.
-For more, see svalbard@nordicvisitor.com/travelguide/; or (for the Norwegian Polar Institute), go to http://cruise-handbook.npolar.no/en/hornsund/geology-and-landscape.html
+PLANNING IT For Europeans who like snow sports, romance under the northern lights and lively pub crawls, Spitsbergen is close enough for a long winter weekend.
+For the rest of the world, a Spitsbergen cruise makes a perfect add-on to a weekend in Oslo, or to any other European vacation.
+For more, see nordicvisitor.com or the Norwegian Polar Institute.

-STAYING IT: The Radisson Blu Hotel, with small but comfortable guest rooms, a nice gift shop and a wonderful dining room, is where Hurtigruten's buses pick up and deliver cruise passengers.
+STAYING THERE The Radisson Blu Hotel, with small but comfortable guest rooms, a nice gift shop and a wonderful dining room, is where Hurtigruten's buses pick up and deliver cruise passengers.
 Stay overnight here and discover Longyearbyen.
-At http://www.radissonblu.com/hotel-spitsbergen.